Ravikant2003/multilingual-RAG/README.md

 ## 🔮 Future Enhancements

 ### Planned Improvements
-- [ ] Advanced OCR solutions (Google Vision, Azure OCR)
+- [ ] Advanced OCR solutions (Google Vision, Azure OCR, EasyOCR)
 - [ ] Integration of smaller, efficient LLMs with better multilingual support
 - [ ] Enhanced language detection and processing
 - [ ] Improved context-aware answer generation
 - [ ] Better chunking strategies for multilingual content
 - [ ] Advanced Streamlit features like document preview and annotation
+- [ ] Allowing entry of multiple PDFs or files, instead of single file.

 ## 🚧 Important Note

-**Development Timeline**: This project was completed within approximately 8-10 hours instead of the allocated 72 hours due to prior commitments.
+**Development Timeline**: This project was completed within approximately 8-10 hours instead of the allocated 72 hours due to prior commitments and travel plans i had during the given time segment.
 The compressed timeline impacted:

 - Depth of OCR integration and accuracy
 - Exploration of smaller LLM alternatives
 - Comprehensive testing across all language combinations

-Despite these constraints, the system demonstrates a solid foundation for multilingual RAG with all core requirements implemented and a functional Streamlit web interface.
+Despite these constraints, the system demonstrates a solid foundation for multilingual RAG with all core requirements implemented and a functional Streamlit web interface.If there is need for any enhancements or usage of better models, would be ready to integrate and work on the same.